MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 What are the main parts of my ViewModels I usually cover with unit testing?

-* Code that have *business logic o presentation logic*, for example, enable or not a button when depends on a property value.
+* The code that has *business logic o presentation logic*, for example, enable or not a button when depends on a property value.

     E.g.: The login button is not enable until the username and password have value.